hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we ran a *FASTQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.

-Let's make a new directory for our fasqc files for the trimmed reads:
+Let's make a new directory for our fastqc files for the trimmed reads:

 `$ mkdir results/fastqc_trimmed_reads`